arbox/learning-scala-for-data-science/readme.md

-# Data Science: Scala and Spark for Brave and Impatient
+# Data Science: Scala, Spark and AWS for Brave and Impatient

 > Learning Scala for Big Data Analytics with Spark.